 Predicting gravitational waveforms

-Gravitational waves are emitted from general-relativistic and dynamical phenomena, if they are not in spherically symmetric systems.
-If a large amount of gravitational waves are emitted, they could be detected by gravitational-wave detectors such as LIGO, VIRGO, KAGRA(LCGT).
-In fact, advanced LIGO has already achieved the first direct detection of gravitational waves from binary black holes in September of 2015.
+Gravitational waves are emitted by general-relativistic and dynamical phenomena, if the system is not spherically symmetric.
+When powerful gravitational waves are emitted, they can be detected by gravitational-wave detectors such as advanced LIGO, advanced Virgo, and – in the future – also KAGRA, and Space gravitational wave detector, LISA.
+The advanced LIGO and Virgo detectors have already detected gravitational waves from binary black holes and binary neutron stars.

-We may expect that a large number of gravitational-wave sources will be observed by the gravitational-wave detectors in the near future.
-After gravitational-waves are observed, we have to determine what the source of gravitational waves is.
-Specifically, we have to extract the information of the sources like mass, spin, distance from us, and so on.
-For this purpose, we have to prepare theoretical templates of gravitational waves emitted from the expected sources.
-We are now performing a large number of numerical-relativity simulations for the merger of binary neutron stars, black hole-neutron star binaries, stellar core collapse to a stellar-size and supermassive black hole, and so on, aiming at accurately predicting the gravitational waveforms.
+We expect that a large number of gravitational-wave sources will be observed by the gravitational-wave detectors in the near future.
+Upon detection, we have to identify the gravitational wave source and extract information such as mass, spin and distance from us from the data.
+To do this we have to prepare templates of gravitational waves emitted from the expected sources.
+We are now performing a large number of numerical-relativity simulations for the merger of binary neutron stars, black hole-neutron star binaries, stellar core collapse to a stellar-size and supermassive black hole, and so on, aiming at accurately predicting the corresponding gravitational waveforms.

 Merger of binary neutron stars

-Merger of binary neutron stars is one of the most promising sources for gravitational-wave detectors like LIGO, VIRGO, KAGRA(LCGT).
-This phenomena is also the promising origin of short-hard gamma-ray bursts.
-To predict gravitational waveforms emitted by the binary neutron star merger and to theoretically explore the merger hypothesis of short-hard gamma-ray bursts, numerical-relativity is the unique approach.
-In addition, the merger of binary neutron stars and associated mass ejection process is proposed as the main site for the r-process nucleosynthesis.
-For exploring this hypothesis, numerical relativity is again the unique theoretical approach.
-We have been working in this problem in the last two decades and obtained a variety of knowledges for the merger process and resulting gravitational waveforms.
+Binary neutron star mergers are one of the most promising sources for gravitational-wave detectors like advanced LIGO, advanced Virgo, KAGRA and of short-hard gamma-ray bursts.
+To predict gravitational waveforms emitted by binary neutron star mergers and to theoretically explore the merger hypothesis of short-hard gamma-ray bursts, numerical relativity is the appropriate approach.
+In addition, the merger of binary neutron stars and associated mass ejection process is proposed as the primary environment for r-process nucleosynthesis.
+To explore this hypothesis, numerical relativity is again the appropriate theoretical approach.
+We have been working on this problem for the last two decades and discovered much about the merger process and resulting gravitational-waveforms.

 Merger of black hole-neutron star binaries

-Merger of black hole-neutron star binaries is also among the most promising sources of gravitational waves and a promising candidate for the central engine of short-hard gamma-ray bursts.
+The merger of black hole-neutron star binaries is also among the most promising sources of gravitational waves and a promising candidate for the central engine of short-hard gamma-ray bursts.
 For this system, broadly speaking, there are two possible fates.
-One is that the neutron star is simply swallowed by the companion black hole, and the other is that the neutron star is tidally disrupted during the merger process.
-In the case that the tidal disruption occurs, a wide variety of high-energy phenomena like gamma-ray bursts and mass ejection leading transient electromagnetic emission are expected.
-We are exploring these phenomena in numerical relativity.
+In one scenario the neutron star is simply swallowed by the companion black hole, in the other the neutron star is tidally disrupted during the merger process.
+In the latter case, a wide variety of high-energy phenomena including gamma-ray bursts and mass ejection leading to transient electromagnetic emission are expected.
+We are exploring these phenomena using numerical relativity.

 Gravitational collapse to a black hole

-Massive stars are evolved through a series of nuclear burning and eventually, in their center, iron core is formed.
-If the mass of iron core (and surrounding layers) is sufficiently large, a black hole will be formed after the stellar core collapse.
-Massive stellar-size black holes recently discovered in binary black holes observed by advanced LIGO are likely to be formed in such process.
-However, the formation process of such black holes is not well understood yet.
+Massive stars evolve through a series of nuclear burning and eventually, in their centre, an iron core is formed.
+If the mass of the iron core (and surrounding layers) is sufficiently large, a black hole will be formed after the stellar core collapse.
+Massive stellar-size black holes recently discovered in binaries observed by advanced LIGO and advanced Virgo are likely to have been formed from such a process.
+However, the formation process of these black holes is not, yet, well understood.

-Recent observations have shown that large galaxies usually have a supermassive black hole (SMBH) of million to 10 billion solar mass in their center.
-However, the formation process of SMBH is still unknown: Actually, clarifying the formation process of SMBH has been a long- standing problem in astrophysics.
+Recent observations have shown that large galaxies usually have a supermassive black hole (SMBH) of a million to 10 billion solar masses in their centre.
+However, the formation process of an SMBH is still unknown: clarifying the formation process of an SMBH has been a long-standing problem in astrophysics.

-We are challenging these problems in the framework of numerical relativity.
-Specifically, we prepare a variety of plausible progenitor stars and perform a variety of numerical-relativity simulations aiming at clarifying the black-hole formation process.
-We then explore the possible signals of the black hole formation like gravitational waves, neutrinos, and electromagnetic waves, which may be detected in the future observations leading to clarifying the formation process of black holes.
+We are investigating these problems in the framework of numerical relativity.
+Specifically, we perform a variety of numerical relativity simulations with different plausible progenitor stars aiming at clarifying the black-hole formation process.
+We then explore the possible signals from black hole formation such as gravitational waves, neutrinos, and electromagnetic waves, which may be detected in future observations leading to clarifying the formation process of black holes.

 Magnetohydrodynamics simulation in General Relativity

-There are a wide variety of phenomena in which magnetic fields play a crucial role for their processes.
-It is quite likely that magnetic-field instabilities play an important role in the merger of binary neutron stars and supernova explosion.
-For example, at the collision of two neutron stars, a shear layer is inevitably formed at the contact surface of two neutron stars.
-At such shear surface, it is known that the Kelvin-Helmholtz instability occurs and a number of small vortexes are generated.
-The vortex motion subsequently amplifies the magnetic-field strength by winding of the magnetic fields.
-After the significant amplification of the magnetic field, turbulence is likely to be excited, and then, the resulting turbulent viscosity could determine the evolution of the merger remnant because it contributes to angular momentum transfer and viscous heating.
-To clarify these processes, we have to perform a magnetohydrodynamics simulation in general relativity.
-Here, for the accurate study, we need to correctly take into account the Kelvin-Helmholtz instability in the simulation.
-However, this is not computationally an easy task because the fast-growing mode of the Kelvin-Helmholtz instability has very small scales and we have to resolve such a small-scale mode in numerical relativity.
-To date, no simulation has resolved this type of small-scale modes, and thus, no physical simulation has been done.
-In the future, we need to perform a extremely high-resolution simulation to fully clarify the merger process of binary neutron stars.
-Magnetic-field instabilities could also play a crucial role in supernova explosion, evolution of the merger remnants of black hole-neutron star binaries, and so on.
-There are many issues that should be attacked by magnetohydrodynamics simulations in general relativity.
+Magnetic fields play a crucial role in the processes of a wide variety of phenomena.
+It is quite likely that magnetic-field instabilities play an important role in the merger of binary neutron stars and in the evolution of accretion disks surrounding compact objects.
+For example, during the collision of two neutron stars, a shear layer is inevitably formed at the contact surface of the neutron stars.
+At such a shear surface, it is known that the Kelvin-Helmholtz instability occurs and a number of small vortices are generated.
+The vortex motion subsequently amplifies the magnetic-field strength through winding of the magnetic fields.
+After significant amplification of the magnetic field, turbulence is likely to occur, and the resulting turbulent viscosity could determine the evolution of the merger remnant because it contributes to angular momentum transfer and viscous heating.
+To understand these processes, we perform a magnetohydrodynamics simulation in general relativity.
+For accurate study, we need to correctly take into account the Kelvin-Helmholtz instability in the simulation.
+However, this is not a computationally easy task because the fast-growing mode of Kelvin-Helmholtz instability has very small scales and we have to resolve such a small-scale mode in numerical relativity.
+To date, no simulation has resolved this, and thus, no physical simulation has been done.
+In the future, we’ll aim to perform an extremely high-resolution simulation to fully clarify the merger process of binary neutron stars.
+Magnetic-field instabilities could also play a crucial role in the evolution of the merger remnant and accretion disks surrounding compact stars.
+There are many issues that should be attacked using magnetohydrodynamics simulations in general relativity.

-One phenomenological way to take into account angular momentum transport and turbulent viscosity is to employ viscous hydrodynamics.
-By this, we explore the merger remnant of binary neutron stars and a torus surround the central compact objects.
+One phenomenological way to take into account angular momentum transport and turbulent viscosity is to employ viscous hydrodynamics, with which we explore the merger remnant of binary neutron stars and the accretion disks surrounding the central compact objects.

 Binary neutron stars in scalar-tensor theory

-We have not had any evidence that general relativity is violated.
-However, the tests of general relativity have been performed in relatively weakly gravitational environment like in the solar system and binary neutron stars of large orbital separation.
-If gravitational waves from neutron-star merger are detected, we will have a great opportunity for testing general relativity in a strongly gravitational environment.
-For this test, it is important to expect what happens in alternative theory of gravity in the strongly selfgravitating systems.
-As one effort, we performed simulations for the merger of binary neutron stars in a scalar-tensor theory of gravity.
+To date, we don’t have any evidence that general relativity is violated.
+However, the tests of general relativity have been performed in relatively weak gravitational environments such as in the solar system and with binary neutron stars of large orbital separation.
+Now that gravitational waves from a neutron star merger have been detected, we have the great opportunity of testing general relativity in a strong gravitational environment.
+For this test, it is important to predict what happens to the strong self-gravitating systems in an alternative theory of gravity.
+For one study, we performed simulations for the merger of binary neutron stars in a scalar-tensor theory of gravity.